Dads celebrated in free Father’s Day community event

 CLF said it is important to recognize Black fathers in the community.

 “Sometimes it feels like they are not present, or they don’t show up.
-But that is not the truth and I think if you look around you’ll see that we definitely have fathers in our community that raise their children, that support their children, champion, teach, educate all of that.
-And so no cost for anybody to be here we just want them to come so we can say thank you,” said Chaney Legacy Foundation President, Aletra Chaney-Profit.
+But that is not the truth, and I think if you look around you’ll see that we definitely have fathers in our community that raise their children, that support their children, champion, teach, educate all of that.
+And so no cost for anybody to be here.
+We just want them to come so we can say thank you,” said Aletra Chaney-Profit, Chaney Legacy Foundation president.